 Parallels RAS extends Windows Remote Desktop Services by using a customized shell and virtual channel extensions over the Microsoft RDP protocol.
-Parallels RAS supports all major hypervisors from Microsoft, VMware, and other vendors including Hyperconverged solutions such as Nutanix and Scale Computing and Cloud platforms and services such as Microsoft Azure and Windows Virtual Desktop, enabling the publishing of virtual desktops and applications to Parallels Client.
+Parallels RAS supports all major hypervisors from Microsoft, VMware, and other vendors including Hyperconverged solutions such as Nutanix and Scale Computing and Cloud platforms and services such as Microsoft Azure and Azure Virtual Desktop (formerly known as Windows Virtual Desktop), enabling the publishing of virtual desktops and applications to Parallels Client.

-The product includes powerful universal printing and scanning functionality, as well as resourcebased load balancing and management features.
+The product includes powerful universal printing and scanning functionality, as well as resource-based load balancing and management features.

-With Parallels Client Manager Module for Parallels RAS you can also centrally manage user connections and PCs converted into thin clients using the free Parallels Client.
+With Parallels Device Manager Module for Parallels RAS you can also centrally manage user connections and PCs converted into thin clients using the free Parallels Client.